 In its Policy on Institutional Obligations for Public Disclosure, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requires that institutions publish "statements of its goals for student achievement and the success of students in achieving those goals."
 The disclosure below is intended to address specific SACSCOC policy requirements.
 Information is updated prior to the beginning of each academic year.
 (Current information displayed was updated during the 2015-16 academic year.)

 The university monitors annual retention rates for both undergraduate and graduate students as a measure of student satisfaction and success.
 The undergraduate student retention rates are measured by tracking the first-time freshmen population.
-Over the past three years, the average retention rate for undergraduate students has remained consistently strong at 83 percent, and the average retention rate for graduate students has held steady at 90 percent.
-As part of its commitment to continuous improvement, SCAD has established targets for increasing the undergraduate rate to 85 percent and the graduate rate to 93 percent.
-These targets were established by the vice president for student success, with the department of institutional effectiveness providing historical data to inform realistic targets.
+Over the past three years, the average retention rate for undergraduate students has remained consistently strong at 85 percent, and the average retention rate for graduate students has held steady at 90 percent.
+As part of its commitment to continuous improvement, SCAD has established targets for increasing the undergraduate rate to 86 percent and the graduate rate to 93 percent.
+These targets were established by the senior vice president for admission and student success, with the department of institutional effectiveness providing historical data to inform realistic targets.

 The graduation rate of undergraduate students is a prime example of the university's fulfillment of its mission through degree attainment.
-For the Fall 2007 cohort of full-time degree-seeking undergraduates, the SCAD six-year graduation rate is 68 percent, which represents a three percent increase over the previous year's cohort.
+For the Fall 2012 cohort of full-time degree-seeking undergraduates, the SCAD six-year graduation rate is 68 percent, which represents a three percent increase over the previous year's cohort.
 SCAD has established a target of increasing the undergraduate rate to 70 percent for the six-year cohort.
 This target was established by the vice president for student success, with the department of institutional effectiveness providing historical data to inform realistic targets.

 Thesis completion rates